 After a year all earth mounds or extensions beyond the footprint of an authorised memorial will be removed.

 Each year after 1st February, as part of the periodic and regular maintenance of our church burial grounds the following will be removed from graves: Remembrance Poppies and Wreaths, Advent Wreaths and Christmas tributes from last year

 Wreaths at the anniversary of the death of the deceased may be left for a limited period of two weeks; in due course they will be removed and without further notice.

 Whereas some leeway is given to those who have been recently bereaved, particularly in the area set aside for the graves of children, after a year all memorials and tributes must be within Diocese of Chelmsford regulations.

-These regulations are for the overall appearance of our much-loved country churchyard, as well as for the safety of those who have to maintain it and to visit it.
+These regulations are for the overall appearance of our much-loved country churchyard for present and future generations, as well as for the safety of those who have to maintain it and to visit it.
 If you have any cause for concern about a particular grave, please contact the Parish Office